DavidAppleyard.com

 (3) If an arrangement suits you, it is convenient for you.

-(4) In a court of law a suit (lawsuit) is legal action taken by one individual or entity against another individual or entity.
+(4) In a court of law, a suit (or lawsuit) is legal action taken by one individual or entity against another individual or entity.

 (5) Playing cards have four suits: hearts, clubs, spades and diamonds.